 Productivity and haste

 “Festina lente” was Augustus’s motto (make haste, slowly) and yet, the Roman Emperor who came to power 23 years before Christ had certainly never thought of what digital had in store for us.
-(By the way is really love to be able to jump back in time and ask him what he thinks of our way of dealing with information.
+(By the way I’d really love to be able to jump back in time and ask him what he thinks of our way of dealing with information.
 Would he be impressed, awed or horrified?
 Not such an easy question as it seems)

 Does distraction require digital?